 Since those pictures worked so well, I began experimenting with other pictures in other areas of my classroom.
 Now that so much of my language arts activities are digital, I have more options with pictures.

 For years, I have worked to increase my purposeful use of art in language arts.
 I began using pictures in literary analysis and grammar lessons with success.
-Soon, I added pictures as an option with literature extension activities.
+Soon, I added pictures as an option with vocabulary and literature extension activities.
 My students responded well, so I continued sneaking in the pictures.

 Here are ten ways for using pictures in the classroom.